Approx. Time Difference

 Students with disabilities or overweight students may also experience difficulties.
 Contact the local CIEE staff if, at any time, you experience any kind of harassment.

-The U.S. government's ability to assist U.S. citizens who travel to the North Caucasus region is extremely limited.
-Due to ongoing security concerns, U.S. government travel to the region is also very limited.
+You are restricted from traveling to the north Caucasus, including Chechnya and Mount Elbrus, as the U.S. government is unable to provide emergency services to U.S. citizens traveling in the North Caucasus region, including Mount Elbrus, as U.S. government employees are prohibited from traveling to the region.
 Throughout the region, local criminal gangs have kidnapped foreigners, including U.S. citizens, for ransom.
 There have also been several kidnappings of foreigners and Russian citizens working for media and non-governmental organizations in the region.
 U.S. citizens have disappeared in Chechnya and remain missing.
 Having close contacts within the local population does not guarantee safety.
 U.S. citizens residing in these areas should depart immediately.

 Acts of terrorism, including bombings and hostage takings, continue to occur in Russia, particularly in the North Caucasus region.
 However, in the past several years, Moscow and St. Petersburg have also been the targets of terrorist attacks.